Charming villages tucked between rolling green hills? Your camera roll will not be able to handle how pretty these spots in Romania are.

 All about volunteering in an orphanage

-All ILP volunteers spend part of their time serving, and part of their time exploring: In Romania, that means spending a few hours a week in an orphanage snuggling littles and singing songs in the city of Iasi.
+All ILP volunteers spend part of their time serving, and part of their time exploring: In Romania, that means spending a few hours a week in the orphanage program, singing songs to kids while you flip through a sticker book or braid hair.
 On the weekends and on vacation days, you’re free to explore what Romania (and the rest of Europe!) has to offer.
 Here are our picks for Romania’s cutest little cities:

 - A Map To Help You Out